JiaxuanCai/JiaxuanCai/README.md

 📚 I’m currently studying at College of Computer Science, Chongqing University 🇨🇳.

-🔭 I’m planning to apply for a PhD or MS program in CS, CSE or EECS to continue my research.
+🔭 I’m planning to apply for a PhD or MS program in CS or EE to continue my research.

-💡 My specific research interest is in Computational Biology, Deep Learning and Coding Theory.
+💡 My specific research interest is in Computer Architecture, Deep Learning and Coding Theory.

 📫 Reach me at <choigaahin@gmail.com> if you'd like to collaborate with me in my research or coding work.